x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

        CERT-KEY-USAGE
           { digitalSignature, nonRepudiation, keyCertSign, cRLSign } }

-The SPHINCS+ public key is defined as follows:
+The SLH-DSA public key is defined as follows:

     SPHINCS-Plus-PublicKey ::= OCTET STRING

-See [NIST-FIPS-205] for more information on the contents and format of a SPHINCS+ public key.
+See [NIST-FIPS-205] for more information on the contents and format of a SLH-DSA public key.

 # Key Usage Bits